-35. Make sure your resume is no longer than 2 pages.
+35. Make sure your resume is no longer than two pages.

-Ideally, a resume should be 1 page long, but for those with a lot of work experience, it can be up to 2 pages.
+Ideally, a resume should be one page long, but for those with a lot of work experience, it can be up to two pages.
 Go over your resume to remove any unnecessary information, make your sentences short and concise, or decrease your font size (no less than 10pt) to keep your resume length appropriate.

 36. Consider removing short-term jobs.